 'Ode to a Nightingale' by Keats is an eight-stanza poem about the physical world and the spiritual world.
 Learn the poem's analysis and themes through a background of John Keats and a summary of the poem.

 20. Adonais by Shelley: Summary & Poem Analysis

 This lesson takes a look at Percy Shelley's most famous pastoral elegy, 'Adonais' written in honor of the passing of John Keats.
-In addition, the lesson describes key characteristics of Romantic poetry.
+In addition, the lesson discusses some key characteristics of Romantic poetry.

 21. Frost at Midnight by Coleridge: Summary & Critical Analysis

 Samuel Taylor Coleridge's troubled love life and successful literary career produced 'Frost at Midnight', one of his most famous poems.
 Review a summary and critical analysis of each stanza to understand Coleridge's work.

 22. Hymn to Intellectual Beauty: Analysis & Overview

 This lesson covers the poem 'Hymn to Intellectual Beauty' by Percy Bysshe Shelley.
 We'll discuss Shelley's inspiration for the poem, learn to identify some of the key themes and features of Romantic poetry, and finish with a quick quiz.

 23. Idylls of the King by Tennyson: Summary, Poem Analysis & Characters